etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 ## Consistency Verification

 ### Resolution of conflicts

+!!!note
-Etendo make uses of the [conflict resolution strategy](https://docs.gradle.org/current/userguide/dependency_resolution.html){target="_blank"} offered by GRADLE.
+    Etendo makes use of the [conflict resolution strategy](https://docs.gradle.org/current/userguide/dependency_resolution.html){target="_blank"} offered by GRADLE.

-This approach is used to identify conflict between Etendo artifacts published to Nexus.
+This approach is used to identify conflict between Etendo artifacts published in a repository.

-For example, when you make use of an Etendo module, which depends on the Etendo core.
+For example, when you make use of an Etendo module, which depends on the Etendo core

 ```groovy title="build.gradle"
 group          = 'com.etendo'